-The Galaxy Watch Active syncs with your phone, delivers all your notifications right to your wrist, and allows you to stream all your music for a more enjoyable workout.
+The Galaxy Watch Active syncs with your phone deliver all your notifications right to your wrist and allows you to stream all your music for a more enjoyable workout.

 It has an impressive battery life that lasts around 45 hours of high usage, or 90 hours of low to moderate usage.
 You can easily recharge it using the wireless charger that comes with it.